 EU students considering Manchester

-While the UK has now formally left the EU, the Transition Period (which is due to continue until 31 December 2020) is currently ongoing.
+While the UK has now formally left the EU, the Transition Period (which will end on 31 December 2020) is currently ongoing.

 The UK government has confirmed that negotiations are on-going despite the disruption caused by the COVID-19 pandemic.

 Negotiations concerning the UK’s future relationship are still in progress but we want to make sure you have access to the latest information.
 This page will be updated as more information becomes available.